jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/index.rst

 what is covered?
 *********************************************************************************

-These chapters show how I setup a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically on any computer (Linux_, Windows_, MacOS_)
+These chapters show how I setup a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` automatically on any computer (Linux_, Windows_, MacOS_)

 .. toctree::
   :titlesonly: